 For real change to take place, the body needs to learn that the danger has passed and to live in the reality of the present.” — Dr. van der Kolk

-- Breaking down the research involved with Attention and Concentration using Neuroimaging studies and neurofeedback research
+- Compile the research involved with attention and concentration using neuroimaging studies and neurofeedback research

-- How DSM-5 has impacted the Diagnosis and Treatment of Trauma-related Disorders
+- Explain the criteria proposed in DSM® and how it has impacted the Diagnosis and Treatment of Trauma-related Disorders

-- Therapies for treating trauma including: Trauma Processing, EMDR and Self-Regulation, Yoga, Mindfulness, Acupressure, Dance and Movement, Brain Plasticity, NeuroFeedback, Theatre and PLAY
+- Plan how to integrate various approaches and therapies for treating trauma including: Trauma Processing, EMDR and Self-Regulation, Yoga, Mindfulness, Acupressure, Dance and Movement, Brain Plasticity, NeuroFeedback, Theatre and PLAY

 Included in the cost of the event